 02. Use Google Alerts

-These are particularly useful if you're after a specific item.
-Simply head to Google Alerts, enter your alert queries separated by a comma (eg Black Friday, MacBook Pro), click 'show options', choose 'As-it-happens' from the 'How often' drop-down, and click Create alert.
+These are particularly useful if you're after a specific item, like a shiny new MacBook Pro (see here for the MacBook Pro deals we expect this Black Friday (opens in new tab)).
+Simply head to Google Alerts (opens in new tab), enter your alert queries separated by a comma (eg Black Friday, MacBook Pro), click 'show options', choose 'As-it-happens' from the 'How often' drop-down, and click Create alert.
 Now you'll get an email every time your selected target appears in a new article.

 03. Do your research